stephengold/MonkeyWrench/README.md

 #### User controls

-You can control the CompareLoaders application using a keyboard and mouse.
+The CompareLoaders application is designed for use with a keyboard and mouse.

 The documentation below assumes a keyboard with the "US" (QWERTY) layout.
 On keyboards with other layouts, some keys may be labeled differently.